1-in-4 kids suffer

 Did you know... that your child can pass an eye exam or school screening & still have a major vision problem that interferes with learning?

 Most typical vision exams only check of 20/20 eyesight, but there are other common vision disorders like convergence insufficiency, amblyopia, and visual-information processing disorder that make reading, learning, and sports seem impossible and make daily life frustrating.

 Eye Teaming Problems

-Convergence insufficiency is the inability to properly control and coordinate both eyes - Simply put, convergence insufficiency is an eye teaming problem.
-Eye teaming is the coordinated movement of our eyes - notably, inward when we read or work on computers.
+Convergence insufficiency is the inability to properly control and coordinate both eyes.
+Simply put, convergence insufficiency is an eye teaming problem.
+Eye teaming is the coordinated movement of our eyes--notably, inward when we read or work on computers.
 When our eyes aren’t working together as a team, we don't see a single image.
 If our eyes are not "teamed", words overlap, words appear to move, or vision may double.
-Often our brain may ignore (suppress) information coming into one eye and then we won't see depth or 3-D.
+Often our brains may ignore (i.e., suppress) information coming into one eye, having a negative effect on depth perception.

 Vision therapy has been proven to correct convergence insufficiency and eliminate symptoms that hold students back from reading.
 Treating eye-teaming problems involves a series of specialized exercises to train the brain to better coordinate both eyes.